 Services and retail: There are a variety of home, finance, insurance and auto repair service businesses, as well as some independently owned retail shops.

 Students in this area attend the Manchester-Shortsville Central School District, also known as the Red Jacket School District.

 Hill Cumorah Visitors Center (town of Manchester): Open year-round in the town of Manchester, the Visitors Center tells the story of the Church of Jesus Christ of Latter-day Saints.

 Lehigh Valley Railroad Historical Society: Housed in the old Shortsville train station, this museum (open once a month from spring to fall,), is full of artifacts from the heyday of the Lehigh Valley Railroad and the Black Diamond Express.

 Budd Park: This popular park, in the Village of Shortsville, features playground equipment, baseball diamonds, and basketball and tennis courts.

 Jones-Blunt Park: This Shortsville park, adjacent to the Canandaigua Outlet, is great for family picnics, hikes and fishing.

-Manchester Gateway Trail: This 1.5-mile trail invites pedestrians, bicyclists and, in winter, cross-country skiers and snowshoers to enjoy the sites, sounds and tranquility of the Canandaigua Outlet.
+Manchester Gateway Trail: 1.5-mile trail for pedestrians, bicyclists and, in winter, cross-country skiers and snowshoers, runs along the tranquil Canandaigua Outlet.